dfelinto/blender-manual/manual/editors/graph_editor/fcurves/sidebar/curve.rst

 Display Color
    The method used to determine the color of the F-curve shown in the Graph editor.

-   Auto Rainbow
+   :Auto Rainbow:
       Increment the hue of the F-curve color based on the channel index.
-   Auto XYZ to RGB
+   :Auto XYZ to RGB:
       For property sets like location XYZ, automatically set the set of colors to red, green, blue.
-   User Defined
+   :User Defined:
       Define a custom color for the active F-curve.

 .. _bpy.types.FCurve.auto_smoothing: